ooni/2023-05-richer-input/DESIGN.md

 If you are reading this design, you may wonder how I would, as the user, obtain the report ID.
-As mentioned, OONI Probe generates the script by manipulating the check-in API v2 response (where the most simple form of manipulation is the identity transformation).
+As mentioned, OONI Probe generates the script by manipulating the check-in API v2 response (where the simplest manipulation is the identity transformation).

 We do not describe how to represent richer input for each nettest for brevity.
 However, the general idea is that we include information